OUR FACILITATORS

 Nell Fields

 Nell was born and raised in Letcher County, the Kentucky heart of Appalachia.
 She has been a Montessori teacher and a volunteer resource for Save the Children Federation in the Cowan Community (20 years).
-Nell organized and served as the youth coordinator for the Cowan Community Youth Group, a 'model program' recognized by Kentucky Governor Paul Patton in 2001.
+Nell organized and served as the youth coordinator for the Cowan Community Youth Group, recognized as a 'model program' by Kentucky Governor Paul Patton in 2001.
 Nell served in AmeriCorps VISTA in the Cowan Community from 1999-2001, and worked as Save the Children's AmeriCorps Program Assistant for two years.
-In VISTA she was instrumental in getting a $60,000 PowerUP Technology Grant for the Cowan Community Center.
+In VISTA she was instrumental in the Cowan Community Center getting a $60,000 PowerUP Technology Grant.
 Nell also served as the Letcher County Coordinator for the Eastern Kentucky Leadership Network's Youth Leadership Program.
 As a teen, her father took her to Neon, Kentucky to see Bobby Kennedy speak at the Senate hearing held at the high school in 1968 - an event she feels changed her life for the better: "It taught the value of HOPE in the face of despair."
+She faithfully represents Appalachian concerns to Open Ground's Board, and has led or co-led many of our youth leadership development events.

 ___________________________________________________________________